OneDaijo/daijo-contracts/README.md

 sudo ln -s /usr/bin/nodejs /usr/bin/node
 ```

 2. Install [truffle (beta 4.0)](https://github.com/trufflesuite/truffle), [testrpc](https://github.com/ethereumjs/testrpc), [web3 (0.20.1)](https://github.com/ethereum/web3.js/), and [solium linter](https://github.com/duaraghav8/Solium).
-Note: to install to a local directory (the DaijoLabs project folder, for instance), remove the -g (and sudo).
+Note: to install to a local directory (the OneDaijo project folder, for instance), remove the -g (and sudo).
 This is helpful as to not have version collissions with other projects' requirements:
 ```
 sudo npm install -g truffle@beta sudo npm install -g ethereumjs-testrpc